advertise

 Less crowded; prepare for variable weather.

-Light gloves, waterproof coat standard footwear, waterproof boots, warm pants or jeans, jacket, coat
+light gloves, a waterproof coat, regular shoes, waterproof boots, warm pants or jeans, a jacket, and a coat.

 Profile Picture